ABOUT ASTROPHOTOGRAPHER CHRIS BAKER

 After a decade of photographing wondrous deep space objects I decided to turn my work into wall art.
 Galaxy on Glass was born in September 2015.
-All the objects are photographed by me using my equipment high in the mountains of Spain.
+All the deep space images are photographed by me using my equipment high in the mountains of Spain.

-I wanted to create something special, images that would look spectacular and beautiful on a wall.
-Art that creates a centre piece, transforms a room, has lasting appeal and value.
+I wanted to create something special, astrophotography images that would look spectacular and beautiful on a wall.
+Deep space fine art that creates a centre piece, transforms a room, has lasting appeal and value.

 I work with some of the best Fine Art printers in the world, who also produce and ship worldwide.
 Now Galaxy on Glass has an extensive range of deep space images, including nebulae, galaxies and star clusters.
 Each object has a story, what is is?
 How far away is it?
 How far back in time are you seeing?
 The art brings the majesty of space into the home or office.

 I am a UK based astrophotographer with my main interest being ‘deep sky objects’.
 Deep sky objects are those outside of our solar system, typically such things as nebulae and star clusters within our galaxy, the Milky Way.
 I also photograph other galaxies which of course are much further away.
 I have been interested in astronomy since being at York University in the late 70’s.

 In 2001 I bought my first telescope and have never looked back.
 I developed a passion for astrophotography, gradually building the skills required to image deep space objects in colour and fine detail.
 In 2012 I moved my equipment from my UK observatory to an observation site in the Sierra Nevada mountains of Spain.
 Then in June 2021 I set up another observatory in Yass New South Wales Australia to capture the beautiful southern hemisphere objects!
 The combination of dark skies and clear nights facilitate the capture of high quality image data I need for my art.